Learning a Group-Aware Policy for Robot Navigation: Experimental Evaluation

 \subsection{Metrics}

 Our evaluation was focused on 1) robot navigation performance, 2) pedestrian navigation performance, and 3) social compliance.
-For robot navigation performance, our metrics represent the quality of the robot's ability to navigate to the goal quickly without collision.
-Specifically, we measured the following metrics:
+For robot navigation performance, our metrics represent the quality of the robot's ability to navigate to the goal quickly without collision: